Debating and Public Speaking

 In Years 6-12 Public Speaking opportunities take place across a range of competitions.

 The College Debating activities are spread across a range of workshops, competitions and social debating within each Year group from Years 5 to Year 12.

 - The Archdale Competition for Years 7 to 12, in which 20 independent girls’ schools compete.

 - Catholic Schools’ Debating competition (CSDA)

 - Junior Legacy Speaking competition

 - Senior Plain English Speaking competition

-The Middle School and Secondary School are involved in social debating with a range of other schools, whilst the Primary School and Middle School students debate some of our local schools.
+The Middle and Senior Years students are involved in social debating with a range of other schools, whilst the Primary Years and Middle Years students debate some of our local schools.

 Debating and Public Speaking is a thriving co-curricular activity which develops valuable skills for life.